-Each industry | profession has its own lingo.
-For building complex systems IT Teams must learn the business terminology used by the stakeholders.
-A core principle of DDD make easier for domain experts and software engineers to talk to each other by defining an explicit ubiquitous (universal) language (UL).
+Each industry and profession has its own terminology.
+To build complex systems, IT teams must learn the business terminology used by the relevant stakeholders.
+A core principle of DDD is to make it easier for domain experts and software engineers to talk to each other by defining an explicit ubiquitous (universal) language (UL).
 This language assists in bringing together the stakeholder, the designer, and the programmer so that they may construct the domain model(s) and then put them into action [3].
-Code written in the UL can provide a hint for some edge cases that weren't clear enough at the start, or it can rewrite the problem statement in a much cleaner and more concise manner [48].
-For the idea of a UL to work, the code base needs to be in sync with the terminology, or, more specifically, classes and tables in the database need to be named after the terms in the ubiquitous language.
-Common nomenclature facilitates understanding of user requirements.
-Batista's research [3] indicates this helps bridge the gap and establishes the foundation for effective communication.
-It seeks to develop a standard, business-oriented language.
-The basic objective of the language is to prevent misunderstandings and incorrect assumptions.
-UL is utilized in: documentation, conversations, domain experts, delivery teams, app code testing code.
-UL evolves over a period and may be managed on any knowledge collaboration platform.
-UL helps in identifying focus areas for knowledge crunching, which is the process of “coping” the knowledge received from the experts into domain models.
+Code written in the UL can provide a hint for some edge cases that were not clear enough at the start, or it can rewrite the problem statement in a much cleaner and more concise manner.
+[48] For the idea of a UL to work, the code base needs to be in sync with the terminology, or, more specifically, classes and tables in the database need to be named after the terms in the UL.
+Common nomenclature facilitates the understanding of user requirements.
+Batista's research [3] indicates that this helps bridge the gap and establishes the foundation for effective communication.
+It seeks to develop a standard, business-oriented language, the basic objective of which is to prevent misunderstandings and incorrect assumptions.
+UL is utilized in documentation, conversations, app code, and testing code and is used by domain experts and delivery teams.
+UL evolves over time and may be managed on any knowledge collaboration platform.
+It helps identify focus areas for knowledge crunching, which is the process of “coping” the knowledge received from the experts into domain models.

-The bounded context (BC) is a small area within the domain that gives each element of the ubiquitous language its own meaning [31].
-Quite often, an application's code base becomes unmanageable as its volume increased.
+The bounded context (BC) is a small area within the domain that gives each element of the UL its own meaning [31].
+Quite often, an application's code base becomes unmanageable as its volume increases.
 Elements of code that make sense in one portion of the system may appear irrelevant in another.
 In this situation, the optimal solution would be to explicitly separate these components [].
-A bounded context illustrates how the program, and its development were structured.
-Frequently, it corresponds to a subdomain, which indicates how the business or domain activity is divided [24].
-Each BC is represented with its own domain, and it is developed independently.
-Domain model built for a BC is applicable only within its boundaries.
+A BC illustrates how the program and its development were structured.
+Frequently, it corresponds to a subdomain, which indicates how the business or domain activity is divided.
+[24] Each BC is represented by its own domain and is developed independently.
+The domain model built for a BC is applicable only within its boundaries.

-A context map facilitates the identification and management of interdependencies and collaborations among bounded contexts [2].
-It enables teams to comprehend the structure of the larger system and how their individual contexts integrate into the bigger picture.
+A context map facilitates the identification and management of interdependencies and collaborations among BCs [2].
+It enables teams to comprehend the structure of the larger system and understand how their individual contexts integrate into the bigger picture.

-Even though a DDD application is governed by behaviour, objects are still required.
+Even though a DDD application is governed by behavior, objects are still required.
 DDD conveys distinct types of objects, characterized by their identities or values [39].

-Entity represents a uniquely identifiable business object that encapsulates attributes and a well-defined domain behaviour [2].
-Definition of entity consist of attributes and behaviour.
-It is something that can be tracked, located, retrieved, and persisted in long term storage.
+An entity represents a uniquely identifiable business object that encapsulates attributes and a well-defined domain behavior [2].
+The definition of an entity consists of attributes and behavior.
+An entity is something that can be tracked, located, retrieved, and kept in long-term storage.

-Value Objects is a small simple object, whose equality isn't based on identity [2].
-It is an item that is used to quantify, measure, or characterize a certain topic.
-Value objects may have methods and behaviour, but they should never have side effects.
-In his book Vaughn Vernon [43] says that value objects should be used instead of entities if possible.
+Value objects are small, simple objects whose equality is not based on identity [2].
+They are items used to quantify, measure, or characterize a certain topic.
+Value objects may have methods and behaviors, but they should never have side effects.
+In his book, Vaughn Vernon [43] says that value objects should be used instead of entities if possible.